Tochinoshin Tsuyoshi

-Tochinoshin Tsuyoshi (栃ノ心 剛史) is a Georgian former professional sumo wrestler from Mtskheta.
-He was a member of the Kasugano stable and made his professional debut in March 2006.
+Tochinoshin Tsuyoshi (栃ノ心 剛史) is a former professional sumo wrestler from Mtskheta, Georgia.
+He made his professional debut in March 2006 and was a member of the Kasugano stable.
 He reached the top makuuchi division just two years later in May 2008.

-After a long hiatus due to injury, he began his comeback from the rank of makushita 55 in March 2014, logging four championships in a row in lower divisions on his way back to the top division in November 2014.
-In January 2018 he took his first and only top-division championship.
-In May 2018, after finishing as runner-up with a 13–2 record and a total of 37 wins in his last three tournaments, he was promoted to ōzeki.
+After a hiatus due to an injury, in March 2014, he began a comeback from the rank of makushita 55, logging four championships in a row in lower divisions.
+In January 2018, he won his first and only top-division championship.
+In May 2018, he was promoted to ōzeki after finishing as runner-up with a 13–2 record and a total of 37 wins in his last three tournaments.
 He received eleven special prizes, six for Fighting Spirit, three for Technique, and two for Outstanding Performance, as well as two kinboshi for defeating yokozuna.

-Tochinoshin was demoted to sekiwake after posting losing records in the first two tournaments of 2019, but returned to ōzeki after winning ten matches at the May 2019 tournament.
+In 2019, after posting losing records in two tournaments, Tochinoshin was demoted to sekiwake, but returned to ōzeki after winning ten matches at the May 2019 tournament.
 He lost the ōzeki rank again after the September 2019 tournament, and lost his top division status after he was sidelined with a shoulder injury during the January 2023 tournament.
 He retired from sumo on 19 May 2023.

 Early life and sumo background

-As a teenager Gorgadze practiced judo and sambo.
+As a teenager Tsuyoshi practiced judo and sambo.
 He competed in amateur sumo at the World Junior Championships in 2004, held in Osaka, Japan and at the World Championships in 2005.
-He trained at the prestigious Nichidai sumo club at Nihon University and it was a member of that club who encouraged him to turn professional.
+He trained at the prestigious Nichidai sumo club at Nihon University where a member of that club encouraged him to become a professional sumo wrestler.

 In his early days in Japan he suffered from homesickness and had to deal with his grandmother being killed and his father seriously injured in an accident.
 Having no knowledge of the Japanese language, he was helped by the wife of his stablemaster who contacted an interpreter from the Georgian embassy, as well as by fellow Georgian Gagamaru from the nearby Kise stable, and by a junior member of his own stable, Munakata, who taught him traditional Japanese greetings.

 Career

-At the beginning of 2006 he was recruited by the former sekiwake Tochinowaka of Kasugano stable.
+In 2006 he was recruited by the former sekiwake Tochinowaka of Kasugano stable.
 The stable had not had a foreigner since the Taiwanese wrestler Tochinohana retired in 1988, but agreed to take on Gorgadze just as his tourist visa was about to expire.
 After eleven straight kachi-koshi or winning scores he gained sekitori status in January 2008 upon promotion to the jūryō division and immediately took the yūshō or championship in that division with a 12–3 record.